itshaihong/StudentGuide/index.md

 ## 6. Advanced Performance and Deployment
 If you require faster inference speeds, model tuning, or wish to train your own models:

-* Refer to this guide which details optimizing a trained AI model for the NVIDIA Jetson Platform using the high-performance inference engine, TensorRT, and the multi-stream processing framework, [DeepStream SDK: Deploy YOLOv8 with TensorRT and DeepStream SDK | Seeed Studio Wiki](https://wiki.seeedstudio.com/YOLOv8-DeepStream-TRT-Jetson/).
+* Refer to this guide which details optimizing a trained AI model for the NVIDIA Jetson Platform using the high-performance inference engine, TensorRT, and the multi-stream processing framework, [DeepStream SDK: Deploy YOLOv8 with TensorRT and DeepStream SDK](https://wiki.seeedstudio.com/YOLOv8-DeepStream-TRT-Jetson/).